AusARG/pipesnake/example/README.md

 + *`ToyData_SampleInfo.csv`*: sample info file for the `--input` command.
 It's ***essential*** that you adjust the paths to the raw read files before running this example dataset.

 + *`ToyData_SqCL_Filter.fasta`*: target sequences from phylogenetically near (same family) relatives to the ToyData samples.
-This fasta file can be used for the read filtering step: `--fasta` command.
+This fasta file can be used for the read filtering step: `--reference_genome` command.

 + *`ToyData_SqCL_25Targets.fasta`*: 25 target sequences to assemble/match from the example data.
 This fasta file accompanies the `---blat-db` command and is used in the BLAT steps.